Skip to main content

 • Generating executive summaries of long discussion threads

 The goal is not to replace human communication.
-It is to make the 30 minutes a day that employees spend on internal comms as productive and frictionless as possible.
+It is to make the time employees spend on internal comms as productive and frictionless as possible.

 Explore Kayden Connect's AI features →